odota/core/_posts/v.3.0.0.md

 * Winrate by hour/day.
 See when you play at your best!
 * Improved histograms.
 See winrate per bucket for categories such as Duration/K/D/A!
 * Improved largest hit.
 See what you hit with, and who you hit hard in each game!
-* General match querying (from Matches page)  Run advanced querying on the general match pool.
-Wonder how well Terrorblade and Broodmother perform together?
-Now you can find out!
 * Lifetime totals.
 See how many heroes you've killed, and gold you've farmed.
 * More sentiment data.
 See the keywords we used to determine positivity.